hahn-th/homematicip-rest-api/README.md

 If you want to get in contact with me or need help with the library, you can get in touch with me via discord.
 There is a **[discord server](https://discord.gg/mZG2myJ)** and my discord tag is **agonist#6159**

+## :book: New Documentation

+There is a new documentation site unter https://hahn-th.github.io/homematicip-rest-api which is still under construction.

 ## Support me

 :heart: If you want to say thank you or want to support me, you can do that via PayPal.